 - (a) Timing.
-Unless otherwise agreed to by the parties or ordered by the court, a party cannot serve discovery until after the initial disclosures are due. - (b) Sequence.
+Unless otherwise agreed to by the parties or ordered by the court, a party cannot serve discovery on another party until after the other party's initial disclosures are due. - (b) Sequence.
 The permissible forms of discovery may be combined in the same document and may be taken in any order or sequence.